charlesrocabert/gbacpp/README.md

 Once <strong>gbacpp</strong> has been compiled and installed, follow the next steps for a first usage of the software.

 ### 4.1) Find an optimum <a name="find_optimum"></a>
-To run a gradient ascent optimization on a CGM, execute the following command line:
+To run a gradient ascent optimization on a SRC model, execute the following command line:

-    find_cgm_optimum <parameters>
+    find_model_optimum <parameters>

 The command line parameters are described below.
 The description is also available by executing the following command line in a terminal:

-    find_cgm_optimum -h
+    find_model_optimum -h

 ### 4.2) Optimization parameters <a name="optimization_parameters"></a>